About VPN Gateway configuration settings

 |Active routing support (BGP) (*)||Not supported||Not supported||Supported||Supported|

 Before you create a VPN gateway, you must create a gateway subnet.
 The gateway subnet contains the IP addresses that the virtual network gateway VMs and services use.
 When you create your virtual network gateway, gateway VMs are deployed to the gateway subnet and configured with the required VPN gateway settings.
-You must never deploy anything else (for example, additional VMs) to the gateway subnet.
+Never deploy anything else (for example, additional VMs) to the gateway subnet.
 The gateway subnet must be named 'GatewaySubnet' to work properly.
 Naming the gateway subnet 'GatewaySubnet' lets Azure know that this is the subnet to deploy the virtual network gateway VMs and services to.

 The following Resource Manager PowerShell example shows a gateway subnet named GatewaySubnet.
 You can see the CIDR notation specifies a /27, which allows for enough IP addresses for most configurations that currently exist.